 Wherever possible, Pioneer Approaches will seek out services already available within the community to access activities and opportunities for individuals across Hertfordshire, drawing on their knowledge and experience of delivering projects and working in partnership with a number of organisations

 We can communicate with individuals, family members/carers, service providers who can call via calls, text, skype or other apps at an agreed time.
-We can give guidance, support, and encouragement, from Pioneer Approaches session leaders, a parent/Carer who is an ‘Expert by Experience’ and peers with learning disabilities/autism, plus invited professionals.
+We can give guidance, support, and encouragement, from Pioneer Approaches neurodiverse team of Creative Practitoners, Consultants and Associates, plus invited professionals.
 And we can put people in touch with others with a shared experience.

 We can deliver training directly to care provider staff teams, families, carers, and/or the person concerned together with their support, and these will be tailored to meet the needs of the Individual.
 This can include but is not limited to: Autism Awareness, Positive Approaches, How to Run a Session (e.g. sensory, building rapport, book reading sessions), and much more

 Our work is relaxed, informal, and non-directive.
-Rather than focusing on ‘behaviour modification’ and expecting someone to learn how to adapt to the world around them, we find out about their own unique way of life and how to adapt to that, discovering where we can meet and how we can build bridges between one another.
+Rather than focusing on ‘behaviour modification’ and expecting someone to learn how to adapt to the world around them, we find out about a person’s unique way of life and how to adapt to that, discovering where we can meet and how we can build bridges between one another.

 We are a neurodiverse team.
 Most of our team are neurodivergent.
 Some have ADHD, some are autistic, some both; some have physical disabilities, some learning disabilities, and various mental health differences or have family members with a lived experience.
 We believe this is why we are known for having such positive outcomes, because we truly understand what it means to have a different perspective of the world, and what it feels like to be misunderstood, stereotyped and judged by others.